Police (Business) 440-498-4401 – Monday thru Friday 8 am to 4 pm

 On June 6th we had numerous unlocked vehicles, within the Village, entered into and personal items were stolen.
 It is very important that we lock our vehicles as well as our homes every night.
 If your car must be parked outside, please do not leave valuables in the vehicle that may encourage someone to break in.
-If you saw or heard any suspicious activity last night, please call the police department at 440-498-4401.
-Greater Cleveland communities have had similar activities in the last few months and any information would be greatly appreciated in helping us apprehend these criminals.
+Neighboring communities have had similar activities in the last few months and any information would be greatly appreciated in helping us apprehend these criminals.

 Please lock your cars and homes every night and report to us any suspicious activity.

 Prescription opiates are often the gateway to heroin addiction.
 Prescription opiates are commonly found in many medicine cabinets.
 Pills left unattended in a bathroom or medicine cabinet can be easily taken and misused.
 It is vital that old prescriptions be properly disposed to keep one’s family and friends safe.

 The Orange Village Drop Box is located in the Police Department.

 *ACCEPTED ITEMS: SOLID MEDICATIONS SUCH AS PILLS, TABLETS, AND CAPSULES.